Baby Driver: Plot

 During the heist, Bats kills a security guard.
 Disgusted, Baby refuses to drive away, causing Bats to hit him.
 Baby rams the car into a rebar which impales Bats, killing him.
 The three flee on foot.
 After the police kill Darling in a shootout, Buddy furiously blames Baby for her death and plans to kill him.
 Baby steals a car and flees to his apartment.
 After leaving Joseph at an assisted living home with his heist earnings, Baby rushes to Bo's for Debora, where Buddy is waiting.
 Baby shoots Buddy and flees with Debora as police reinforcements swarm the restaurant.

 At the safe house, Doc refuses Baby's pleas for help, but relents when he sees Debora consoling him.
 Doc supplies them with cash and an escape route out of the country.
 The three are confronted by the Butcher's vengeful henchmen in the parking garage, but Doc kills them all.
 Buddy ambushes them with a stolen police car and kills Doc.
 A cat-and-mouse game ensues until Buddy has Baby at his mercy.
 He shoots next to both Baby's ears, temporarily deafening him, but the distraction allows Debora to subdue Buddy with a crowbar.
 After Baby shoots him in the leg, Buddy falls to his death.

-Baby surrenders after he and Debora encounter a police roadblock.
+Debora and Baby drive away together on a scenic road.
+Baby surrenders after they encounter a police roadblock.
 At Baby's trial, Joseph, Debora, and other individuals Baby helped testify as character witnesses.
 He is sentenced to twenty-five years in prison, with a parole hearing after five.
 Debora stays in contact with Baby during his incarceration, sending him postcards while he dreams of one day reuniting.
+Five years later, Baby reunites with Debora after being released from prison.